-As used on this form, "investment income" includes all taxable income other than earned income as defined on page 2.
-It

-It includes taxable interest, dividends, capital gains, rents, royalties, etc. It also includes pension and annuity income and income (other than earned income) received as the beneficiary of a trust.
+For this form, "investment income" includes all taxable income other than earned income as defined on page 2.
+It includes taxable interest, dividends, capital gains, rents, royalties, etc. It also includes taxable social security benefits, pension and annuity income, and income (other than earned income) received as the beneficiary of a trust.